 C_VerifyRecoverInit

-CK_DEFINE_FUNCTION(CK_RV, C_VerifyRecoverInit)( CK_SESSION_HANDLE hSession, CK_MECHANISM_PTR pMechanism, CK_OBJECT_HANDLE hKey );
+CK_DECLARE_FUNCTION(CK_RV, C_VerifyRecoverInit)( CK_SESSION_HANDLE hSession, CK_MECHANISM_PTR pMechanism, CK_OBJECT_HANDLE hKey );

 C_VerifyRecoverInit initializes a signature verification operation, where the data is recovered from the signature. hSession is the session’s handle; pMechanism points to the structure that specifies the verification mechanism; hKey is the handle of the verification key.